Ophthalmology in Yorkshire and the Humber

 The National Recruitment Office for ST1 Ophthalmology is Severn Postgraduate Medical Education.

-Interviews will be taking place on 7th of February 2020 at Mercure Holland House Hotel, Bristol.
-These will be run by our colleagues in the South West offices.
+The Interviews details are to be confirmed and will be run by our colleagues in the South West offices.

 For information about the recruitment process, including timelines and information about how to apply, please visit their website.

 Health Education England working across Yorkshire and the Humber has submitted the following indicative vacancies:

-This recruitment process is for posts commencing August 2020.
+This recruitment process is for posts commencing in 2022.
 The start date of individual posts will be confirmed during preferencing.